racheleckenrod/griefSupport/README.md

 I used a plain old copy the contents of the file and paste it into the other file to accomplish my goal of having just one report coming back from mongo before I tried to do anything else with the code, but this was not a satisfying concluson to this deep dive into git hub, as I still dont see clearly how to update my code.

+Upon return from formSubmission with it's contents of server.js to replace this non-working version, I find that the space coming back from the server is no longer present and it looks good.